Indifference pricing of pure endowments in a regime-switching market model

-As before, in Figure \ref{P(T-t)}, we can see that the higher is the hazard rate, the lower is the indifference price for a pure endowment policy, whether the economic conditions are good or not; in other terms, the price is more sensitive to variations of deferral periods, when the population mortality intensity is more pronounced.
-Moreover, it is worth noting that the indifference price is a decreasing function of time of maturity, i.e. the premium is bigger as time approaches to maturity, as usually happens.
+As before, in Figure \ref{P(T-t)}, we can see that the higher the hazard rate, the lower the indifference price for a pure endowment policy, whether the economic conditions are good or not; in other terms, the price is more sensitive to variations of deferral periods, when the intensity of population mortality is more pronounced.
+Moreover, it is worth noting that the indifference price is a decreasing function of time of maturity, i.e. the premium is bigger. as time approaches maturity, as usually happens.